-Assembly is a new development lab for creative documentaries organised by Open City Documentary Festival.
+Assembly is an annual development lab for creative documentaries organised by Open City Documentary Festival.

-The workshop programme will take place between 31st August – 3rd September, the pitch will take place on Thursday 5th September and the festival will take place between 9th September – 15th September.
+The workshop programme will take place between 5th – 8th September, the pitch will take place on Thursday 10th September and the festival will take place between 9th September – 15th September.
 Assembly is currently still planning to take place in its original form, but will move to a digital version if required.

 Assembly aims to create a space for filmmakers to develop and strengthen their projects in order to support emerging voices in non-fiction storytelling.

 Assembly 2020 is now closed for applications.

 - Filmmakers with a feature length non-fiction project which is currently in development.
 Projects will be considered in any stage of development but we encourage applicants to ensure their projects are well-researched and ideally come with a teaser or raw material.
 Applicants should not be completed with production.

 - The programme is aimed at emerging directors with first or second time feature projects but there is no requirement in terms of previous experience in documentary filmmaking.
 Applicants will need to demonstrate their artistic vision for the project but may come from a non-film background.